olov/ng-annotate/README.md

 Use the `--regexp` option to restrict matching further or to expand matching.
 See description further down.

+Use the `--rename` option to rename providers (services, factories, controllers, etc.) with a new name when declared and referenced through annotation.

 Use the `--plugin` option to load a user plugin with the provided path (*experimental*, 0.9.x may change API).
 See [plugin-example.js](plugin-example.js) for more info.